ryantd42/NY-Legislative-Git/2023/A2479A-2023/bill.md

   January 26, 2023
   ___________

- Introduced  by M. of A. HEVESI, EPSTEIN, SIMON, McDONOUGH, CLARK -- read once and referred to the Committee on Children and Families
+ Introduced  by  M. of A. HEVESI, EPSTEIN, SIMON, McDONOUGH, CLARK, ALVA- REZ, JACKSON, RAGA, SEAWRIGHT, GIBBS,  DE LOS SANTOS,  DAVILA,  TAPIA, MAMDANI,  STECK,  GONZALEZ-ROJAS, MITAYNES, SHRESTHA, SILLITTI, REYES, BRABENEC, FORREST -- read once and referred to the Committee on  Chil- dren  and  Families -- ordered to a third reading, amended and ordered reprinted, retaining its place on the order of third reading

  AN ACT to amend the social services law, in  relation  to  the  adminis- tration of the statewide central register of child abuse and maltreat- ment

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: